sordinho/Group-J---Digital-Student-Record/UseCases/UseCaseStory6.md

 3. System retrieve the students enrolled in the classes where the teacher is teaching in the current year
 4. Teacher choose the student between the enrolled ones
 5. System shows up a list of possibles grades(see minimum guarantees)
-5. Teacher choose a mark in the given list
+6. Teacher choose a mark in the given list
-6. Teacher confirms the choosen mark by clicking the confirm button
+7. Teacher confirms the choosen mark by clicking the confirm button
-7. The system register the new marks for the given course to the specific student career
+8. The system register the new marks for the given course to the specific student career
+9. The system shows the success feedback message

 ### Extensions

 - 3.a teacher has no teaching classes
 - 6.a teacher cancel the operation
 - 6.b teacher refresh the page before the mark is sent to the server.
 - 7.a the DB is busy
-- 7.a.1 an error message is shown and mark is not registered
+- 8.a an error message is shown and mark is not registered